deshmukhpurushothaman/data-structures-and-algorithms/linkedlist/Remove_Nth_Node_From_End.md

 ### Steps:

-1. Use two pointers, `first` and `second`.
-Move `first` pointer `n+1` steps ahead.
+1. Use two pointers, `fast` and `slow`.
+Move `fast` pointer `n` steps ahead.
-2. Move both pointers one step at a time until `first` reaches the end of the list.
+2. Move both pointers one step at a time until `fast` reaches the end of the list.
-3. The `second` pointer will be at the node before the `nth` node from the end.
+3. The `slow` pointer will be at the node before the `nth` node from the end.
 Remove the next node.

 ### Code (One Pass)